A Parallel Vector-form $LDL^\top$ Decomposition for Accelerating Execution-time-certified $\ell_1$-penalty Soft-constrained MPC: Introduction

 \subsection{Related work}

-This paper aims to address the above two issues simultaneously, that is, providing the execution-time certificate and handling possible infeasibility.

-Execution time generally includes average and worst-case (maximum) execution time as MPC involves a sequence of QP problems with different problem data.
-Most studies endeavors focus on the development of algorithms that possess a faster average execution time, see \cite{wang2009fast,ferreau2014qpoases, stellato2020osqp, wu2023simple, wu2023construction}.
-However, the worst-case execution time matters a lot more than the average execution time when deploying MPC in embedded systems, as the sampling time is chosen to be larger than the worst-case execution time instead of the average execution time.
-The worst-case execution time should be obtained from theory rather than from extensive closed-loop simulations.
-This theoretical certificate of execution time has garnered considerable interest in recent years and remains an ongoing research area \cite{richter2011computational,bemporad2012simple, giselsson2012execution, cimini2017exact, cimini2019complexity, arnstrom2019exact, arnstrom2020complexity, arnstrom2021unifying, okawa2021linear, wu2023direct, wu2024time, wu2024execution}.
-All these works assume that
+Both average and worst-case (maximum) execution times are of interest, as MPC involves a sequence of QPs with varying problem data.
+Most studies endeavors focus on developing algorithms that possess a faster average execution time (see \cite{wang2009fast,ferreau2014qpoases, stellato2020osqp, wu2023simple, wu2023construction}).
+However, for deploying real-time MPC in embedded systems, the worst-case execution time is far more critical than the average execution time.
+This is because the sampling time is chosen to be larger than the worst-case execution time, not its average.
+Moreover, the worst-case execution time should be obtained from theoretical analysis rather than from the numerical experiments approach.
+First, it can not provide a guarantee and is numerically expensive as it tries to cover all scenarios to find the approximate worst-case execution time.